vijayanant/fossick/content/posts/RunLengthEncoding.md

 ## Run Length Encoding
 We choose [Run-Length
 Encoding](https://en.wikipedia.org/wiki/Run-length_encoding) (RLE) -- a lossless
-data compression to implement.
+data compression technique to implement.
+RLE has been used in encoding analog TV signals, bitmap images, and in possibly many more places.
 Simply put, RLE compresses a stream of data items by encoding it as data item  followed by count of consecutive repetitions of that data.
 For example, `AABBBAAAAC` is encoded as `A2B3A4C`.

 Here are some more examples: